DIY Natural Household Cleaners

 - ¼ cup lemon juice

 If you want a scented cleaner you can also add a few drops of natural essential oils to your cleaners.
-I have found using the peppermint-scented Dr. Bonners liquid soap, I don’t need to do this.
+See all of our essential oil posts & tips for more ideas on using essential oils in your home.

 I have been experimenting with other combinations and other recipes, but these are my favorite.
 I love that my kids can help and I am not freaking out about chemicals.